-All entering freshmen are required to report Friday and Saturday, June 9 and 10, for the Summer Session, 1944; Tuesday January 30, 1945 at 10 a. m.; Monday, September 11, 1944, and attend all sessions, Monday to Thursday, inclusive.
+All entering freshmen are required to report Friday and Saturday, June 8 and 9, for the Summer Session, 1945; Monday, September 17, 1945, for the fall session, and attend all sessions, Monday to Thursday, inclusive.
 Sessions of this program will occupy the time from 8 a. m. to 4 p. m. of the days specified.